MorganPowell/MorganPowell.github.io/_posts/2014-08-08-introduction-post.md

 A 10,000 word dissertation entitled "Designed and 3D printed topographical surface features for a microfluidic device" (74%).

-## Work Experience

-### Dispensing Staff

-#### Kelly Chemist - (October 2007 - Present)

-Main responsibilities within the company include:
-Customer interaction; sometimes with confused elderly patients and with potentially irate customers.
-Dispensing prescriptions; using specialized computer software.
-Ordering medicines; phoning companies to place orders Organizing the dispensary; introduced and implemented a new shelving system which has proven to more effective and time saving for all staff.

 ## Skills

 <ul class="list-inline">